 COVID-19 pandemic uncovers ageism in different settings

 From the beginning of the coronavirus outbreak, healthcare systems have demonstrated shortcomings in the health care of elderly people.
 In this respect, several articles in the media and scientific papers have revealed the weaknesses of different healthcare systems.
 Last May, we published an article entitled The elderly are the victims most unfairly penalized by the current pandemic.
-Now, almost a year later, a review published in the Lancet (March 17, 2021) entitled, Ageism: a social determinant of health that has come of age (read the full article HERE), appears to corroborate our report, saying that, “In the COVID-19 pandemic the vulnerability of older people has been highlighted.
-Not only has the pandemic taken the lives of many older people, but it has also exposed ageism in different settings—eg, discrimination in access to health care, inadequate protection of older people in care homes and of young people’s mental health, and stereotypical media portrayals that pit generations against each other [our emphasis]”.
+Now, almost a year later, a review published in The Lancet (March 17, 2021) entitled, Ageism: a social determinant of health that has come of age (read the full article HERE), appears to corroborate our report, saying that, “In the COVID-19 pandemic the vulnerability of older people has been highlighted.
+Not only has the pandemic taken the lives of many older people, but it has also exposed ageism in different settings—eg, discrimination in access to health care, inadequate protection of older people in care homes and of young people’s mental health, and stereotypical media portrayals that pit generations against each other”.
 Several initiatives by governments and supranational institutions have attempted to improve living conditions and health care for this large population group, but they continue to be one of the most vulnerable collectives (read related study HERE).

 When global prejudice and discrimination exist in our societies, it is difficult to eradicate them.
 Our main interest is the impact of ageism on older people’s quality of life and health.
 Based on two WHO studies, the aforementioned article says that, “[l]ike all forms of discrimination, ageism generates divisions and hierarchies in society and influences social position on the basis of age.
 Ageism results in various harms, disadvantages, and injustices, including age-based health inequities and poorer health outcomes”.
-The article then goes on to say that, “[g]lobally, ageism affects billions of people: at least one in two people hold ageist attitudes against older adults [our emphasis], with rates much higher in lower-income countries (figure).
+The article then goes on to say that, “[g]lobally, ageism affects billions of people: at least one in two people hold ageist attitudes against older adults, with rates much higher in lower-income countries (figure).
 In Europe, the only region for which data about ageism are available for all age groups, one in three people have experienced ageism, with rates highest among 15–24-year-olds”.

 In summary, ageism strongly affects the well-being and health of his huge and growing collective, shortening their life span, worsening their physical and mental health, interfering in recovery from disability and accelerating cognitive decline (WHO report on ageism, March 18, 20121).